 What is the Best Survival Knife?

 This question has been the center of debate for many years.
-Choosing the best survival knife is not an easy task.
 Many knife experts have their opinions when it comes to this subject.
 There are some features you should keep your eyes open for while shopping for a survival knife.

 The first thing you should focus on is finding a knife with a fixed blade.
 Exceptional survival knives have a fixed blade.
 For instance, a combat utility knife, an ultimate survival knife, and a Dropped Point Fixed Blade knife fall into this category.